About scarlet fever

 Scarlet fever symptoms

-A rash can appear at the time of infection or a week or more afterwards.
+A bumpy, red rash can appear at the time of infection or 1-2 weeks later.
 The rash starts blotchy and changes over time to look more like sunburn.
 There’s usually a clear area around the mouth.
-Parts of the rash around the underarms, elbows and groin might be a brighter red than the rest of the rash.
+Parts of the rash around the underarms, elbows and groin might be a brighter red or more obvious than the rest of the rash.
 The rash feels like sandpaper to touch.

 After the infection has gone away, children’s skin might peel, usually on the tips of their fingers and toes.